aabbas90/DOGE-Train/README.md

 ./datasets/<DATA_NAME>/test_split/instances/<testing .lp files here>
 ```

 See `configs/config_mis.py` for an example.
+Config files for other datasets used in the paper are provided in the `configs/` folder.

 ## Training:
 For synthetic independent set problems generated above run `train_mis.sh` script.
 For details about configs, command-line parameters see `configs/config_mis.py`,`configs/default` and `train_doge.py`.
-Note that for testing we run Gurobi to compute ground-truth.
+Note that for testing we automatically run Gurobi for comparison.
 This can be disabled by setting `need_gt = False` in `configs/config_mis.py`.

 ## Code organization: